welpo/spectro/README.md

 **Optional dependencies**:

 - `ffmpeg` or `avconv` to process ape, WMA, MP4 and AAC files.
+- `ImageMagick` to use the --compare feature (the `convert` tool from the suite is needed to create the .gif)
 - `optipng` to optimise the spectrograms.
 Necessary more often than not to avoid imgur transcoding the images to `.jpg`: http://optipng.sourceforge.net
 - `shasum` to include the file SHA on the output BBCode output as well as `sox`'s spectrogram title.